A Nurturing & Supportive School

 At Spectra, class sizes are kept comparatively small with only about 20 students per class.
 At the lower secondary level, there are two Form Teachers taking care of each class.
 This enables teachers to get to know our students and their families well to provide customised care and support.

 Beyond the classroom, we also have a team of counsellors and Student Welfare Officer in our Counselling Support Unit to follow up with our students together with our year heads and form teachers.
-After school engagement activities are designed to provide students with opportunities to meet new friends, learning new skills and develop a sense of belonging to the school in a fun and safe environment.
+After-school engagement activities are designed to provide students with opportunities to meet new friends, learn new skills and develop a sense of belonging to the school in a fun and safe environment.
 We also work closely with external agencies to expand our network of support for our students.

 Students with leadership potential can take on roles of class chairpersons, CCA leaders and student councillors.
 Our student leaders are given opportunities to contribute to the development of their peers, organise school events and show care for residents in our community.
 These opportunities build confidence, strengthen communication skills and inspire students to be a positive influence wherever they are.